¡Bienvenidos a Madrid, Svet!

 - Magnificent frescoes by Anton Raphael Mengs, Corrado Giaquinto, Giovanni Battista, and Juan de Flandes.

 - Other collections of noteworthy artistic and historical importance, including furniture, porcelain, silverware, watches, and the only complete Stradivarius string quintet in the world.

 Parque del Buen Retiro – A Marvellous Hideaway from the City Buzz

 ¡Buenos días, Svet!
-Today, we will be sauntering one of Madrid’s most captivating yet truly soothing parks – El Retiro or Parque del Buen Retiro – which translates as “Park of the Pleasant Retreat”.
+A trip to Madrid is not complete without visiting some of its gorgeous parks.
+Today, we’ll explore one of the finest in the Spanish capital – El Retiro or Parque del Buen Retiro.
+It translates as “Park of the Pleasant Retreat”.

 El Retiro is gently embraced by the present-day Spanish capital from all sides.
-Until the end of the 19th century, El Retiro belonged to the Spanish monarchy and after that, it became public so people could marvel at its inimitable gorgeousness.
+Until the end of the 19th century, El Retiro belonged to the Spanish monarchy.
+After that, it became public, so people could marvel at its inimitable gorgeousness.

 Encompassing 1.4 square kilometres (approx. 350 acres), the Buen Retiro Park is nestled at the city centre’s edge, in close proximity to Puerta de Alcalá and at a comforting walking distance from the Prado Museum where we will go next.

 The truly magnificent park, holding dazzling monuments and sculptures, a tranquil lake (Retiro Pond), and verdant gardens, is definitely one of the things to visit in Madrid, dear Svet.